sndpl/msx-c-examples/README.md

 ## Disk Copy
 Two versions of a disk copy program.
 Second version uses memory mapper and video RAM.

-TODO: Check why second versions doesn't work, it hangs during check for memory
+TODO: Check why second version doesn't work, it hangs during check for memory

 ## FMLib
 Small library to play music with the FM chip.